apache/arrow/site/powered_by.md

    large-scale data processing.
 Spark uses Apache Arrow to
     1. improve performance of conversion between Spark DataFrame and pandas DataFrame
     2. enable a set of vectorized user-defined functions (`pandas_udf`) in PySpark.
+ * **[GeoMesa][8]:** A suite of tools that enables large-scale geospatial query and analytics on distributed computing systems.
+GeoMesa supports query results in the Arrow IPC format, which can then be used for in-browser visualizations and/or further analytics.
  * **[Ray][5]:** A flexible, high-performance distributed execution framework with a focus on machine learning and AI applications.
 Uses Arrow to efficiently store Python data structures containing large arrays of